SMT-COMP/smt-comp.github.io/benchmarks.md

+{%- assign track_single_query_challenge_note = "The Industry-Challenge
+Track (single query) contains new challenging SMT-LIB benchmarks (with an emphasis on industrial applications) that were nominated by the community as challenging and of interest." %}

+{%- assign track_incremental_challenge_note = "The Industry-Challenge
+Track (incremental) contains new challenging SMT-LIB benchmarks (with an emphasis on industrial applications) that were nominated by the community as challenging and of interest." %}

 ## Benchmarks
 SMT-COMP 2019 will use a large subset of the benchmarks available within the 2019-05-20 release of SMT-LIB, as described in the competition